jon-sundell-perfect-storm-edutainment (link to general school flyer)

 - RP: Research a country and its folk tales with a partner; one student presents a country report using PowerPoint or some other format, while the other performs a tale.

 CC: Independent reading; summer reading kick-off

-- RP: Students read from different sub-genres of fiction or different cultures or time periods.
-They write reviews and share them with each other.
+- RP: Students read from fiction (and possibly non-fiction) representing different cultures, time periods or sub-genres of fiction.
+They write reviews and share them with each other, then compare and contrast them according to certain issues.
 This can lead to creation of a school book review blog, such as Jon set up at Old Town Elementary School when he was media coordinator.

 CC: Social studies – study of immigration